MGG1996/DissertationUESTC/readme_en.md

 The titles of each level in this part still use the commands encapsulated by the template: `\Section{}`, `\Subsection{}`, `\Subsubsection{}`. **<font color=#8b0000>Note that their first letters are capitalized, and do not use any chapter commands</font>**.
 When typesetting figures and tables, you still need to use `\captionsetup{list=no}` inside the `figure` and `table` environments.
 The reason is the same as above.

-The **"definition", "axiom", "theorem", "proposition", "corollary", "lemma", "example", "assumption"** and **"proof"** in this part correspond to **the same environments as in the main body**, i.e. the version with the first letter in lowercase.
+The **"definition", "axiom", "theorem", "proposition", "corollary", "lemma", "example", "assumption", "annotation"** and **"proof"** in this part correspond to **the same environments as in the main body**, i.e. the version with the first letter in lowercase.

 For more details, see the `tutorial.tex` example document.